 The symptoms depend on the transplanted organ or tissue.
 For example, patients who reject a kidney may have less urine, and patients who reject a heart may have symptoms of heart failure.

 The doctor will examine the area over and around the transplanted organ.
-The area feel tender to you (especially with a kidney transplant).

 Signs that the organ is not working properly include:

 A biopsy of the transplanted organ can confirm that it is being rejected.
 A routine biopsy is often performed to detect rejection early, before symptoms develop.

 When organ rejection is suspected, one or more of the following tests may be done before the organ biopsy: